hawkins/Shawk/README.md

 ##### Disclaimer

-> This project is a work in progress, and as such API may change drastically before version 1.0 is reached.
+> This project is a work in progress, and as such, the API may change drastically before version 1.0 is reached.
 This repo may be out-of-sync with the PyPi version, so if you're interested in using the bleeding-edge features added since last tag, clone the repo and import locally.
 Tags will reflect PyPi published versions.

 # Installation